Estimate Time8 min

 Why does the US have so much debt?

 One of the reasons that the debt is growing is that the costs of popular government programs continue to rise.
 The biggest slices of the federal budget pie are the Social Security and Medicare programs that serve the growing share of the population made up of older Americans.
-Spending on these programs can be reduced, but both parties are reluctant to do so because they believe it would be highly unpopular with voters.
-Proposals to raise taxes to help fund these programs are also not politically popular.
+Spending on these programs can be reduced by Congress, but both parties are reluctant to reduce their constituents’ retirement benefits.
+Proposals to raise taxes to help fund these programs have also failed to garner bipartisan support in Congress.

-The next largest item in the federal budget, after Social Security and Medicare, is spending on the military, another function of the federal government that neither party has shown willingness to cut significantly.
+The next largest item in the federal budget, after Social Security and Medicare, is spending on national defense, another function of the federal government that is very difficult to cut on both sides of the aisle.

-Meanwhile, another category of spending is now rivaling defense and Medicare’s share of the federal budget: the cost of spending money that the government does not have.
+Meanwhile, another category of spending is now rivaling defense and Medicare’s share of the federal budget: the interest cost of the national debt borrowing.
 The Congressional Budget Office forecasts that the federal government will spend $892 billion in fiscal year 2024 to pay interest on the national debt.
-That’s more than the amount spent on military and nearly as much as on Medicare.
+That’s more than the amount spent on the military and nearly as much as on Medicare.
 It’s also something that can’t be cut.

 Is rising US indebtedness a bad thing?